Rey (Star Wars)

-Rey is a character in the Star Wars franchise and the main protagonist of the sequel film trilogy.
-She was created by Lawrence Kasdan, J. J. Abrams, and Michael Arndt for The Force Awakens (2015), the first installment of the trilogy, and is primarily portrayed by Daisy Ridley.
-She also appears in the film's sequels, The Last Jedi (2017) and The Rise of Skywalker (2019), and related Star Wars media.
+Rey is a fictional character in the Star Wars franchise.
+She was created by Lawrence Kasdan, J. J. Abrams, and Michael Arndt for The Force Awakens (2015), the first installment of the sequel film trilogy, and is primarily portrayed by Daisy Ridley.
+Rey also appears in the film's sequels, The Last Jedi (2017) and The Rise of Skywalker (2019), and related Star Wars media.

-Rey is introduced as a scavenger who was abandoned on the planet Jakku when she was a child.
-She becomes involved in the Resistance's conflict with the First Order.
-Powerfully Force-sensitive, Rey trains to be a Jedi under siblings Luke Skywalker and Leia Organa, and faces adversaries such as Kylo Ren, Supreme Leader Snoke and the resurrected Emperor Palpatine—who is revealed to be her grandfather in The Rise of Skywalker.
-Despite being enemies, Rey and Kylo Ren share a connection called a 'Force dyad' and eventually become romantically involved with one another.
-Following Palpatine's final defeat and her own resurrection, Rey adopts the name Rey Skywalker to honor her mentors and their family legacy and renounce her lineage.
-As the last remaining Jedi, she makes it her mission to rebuild the Jedi Order.
+Rey is introduced as a scavenger who was abandoned as a child on the desert planet Jakku.
+She becomes an ally of the Resistance in its conflict with the First Order.
+Powerfully Force-sensitive, Rey trains to be a Jedi under the siblings Luke Skywalker and Leia Organa.
+She faces adversaries such as Kylo Ren, Supreme Leader Snoke and the resurrected Sith Lord, Emperor Palpatine—who is revealed to be her grandfather in The Rise of Skywalker.
+Despite being enemies, Rey and Ren share a connection called a "Force dyad" and eventually join forces.
+Following Palpatine's defeat, Rey adopts the name Rey Skywalker to honor her mentors.